xentara/xentara-template-driver-full/README.md

 - The connection to the physical device is established during the [pre-operational stage](https://docs.xentara.io/xentara/xentara_operational_stages.html#xentara_operational_stages_pre_operational), and closed during the [post-operational stage](https://docs.xentara.io/xentara/xentara_operational_stages.html#xentara_operational_stages_post_operational).
-- The [quality](https://docs.xentara.io/xentara/xentara_io_points.html#xentara_io_points_quality) of all I/O points belonging to the component is set to *Bad* if communication to the physical device breaks down.
+- The [quality](https://docs.xentara.io/xentara/xentara_quality.html) of all skill data points belonging to the component is set to *Bad* if communication to the physical device breaks down.
 - The I/O component tracks an error code for the communication with the physical device.
-If communication breaks down, this error code is pushed to the I/O batch and, from there, to the individual I/O points.
+If communication breaks down, this error code is pushed to the batch transaction and, from there, to the individual skill data points.
 - The I/O component publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *reconnect*, that checks the connection to the physical device, and attempts to reconnect if the communication has broken down.
 - The I/O component publishes two [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) called *connected*